 While a modern laser level would be the easiest tool to use in leveling, low-tech, do-it-yourself options exist.
 P.A. designed a type of level called a bunyip.
 Another DIY level is an A-Frame level.
 A-frame levels can be constructed even easier than bunyips, requiring only three pieces of wood, a string, and a rock!

 Any of these leveling devices will need to be accompanied by a large number of pegs.
-When the level is found, the pegs can be placed accordingly to map out the land before any work is done.
+When the level is found, the pegs can be placed accordingly to map out the land before any work is 'e.
 It may be useful to have pegs tall enough to be readily seen over the surrounding vegetation, or the vegetation can be cleared off before the pegs are placed.
 When using pegs to mark keylines, channels, and dam water levels, it is advisable to have the pegs painted or flagged to distinguish the lines dotting the landscape at a glance.

 Employing the methods developed by P.A.
 Yeomans, keyline pattern plowing is a proven component in the job of revitalizing degraded soils.
 The plow performs deep ripping with minimal plant disturbance.